What is a new-build property?

 - The build may be subject to delays which can mean your mortgage offer expires

 - There can be defects and teething issues with the property, and some developers are not good at fixing these promptly

-- If you are the first to move in your can find yourself living in the middle of a construction site and having to contend with all the noise, dust, and mud that go with that environment.
+- If you are the first to move in, you can find yourself living in the middle of a construction site and having to contend with all the noise, dust, and mud that go with that environment.

 Plaza Estates have many years of experience dealing with new build properties.
-If you would like help with buying a new build property in central London contact us
+If you would like help with buying a newly built property in central London contact us today.